oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 «<mark title="Requirement MQTT-SN-1.7.4-1"><a name="MQTT-SN-1.7.4-1"></a>The character data in a UTF-8 Encoded String MUST be well-formed UTF-8 as defined by the Unicode specification [\[Unicode\]](#Unicode) and restated in RFC 3629 [\[RFC3629\]](#RFC3629).
 In particular, the character data MUST NOT include encodings of code points between U+D800 and U+DFFF</mark>»\[MQTT‑SN‑1.7.4‑1].

 If the Client or Server receives an MQTT-SN Control Packet containing ill-formed UTF-8 it is a Malformed Packet.
-Refer to [[4.12 Handling errors]](#handling-errors) for information about handling errors.
+Refer to [4.12 Handling errors](#handling-errors) for information about handling errors.

 «<mark title="Requirement MQTT-SN-1.7.4-2"><a name="MQTT-SN-1.7.4-2"></a>A UTF-8 Encoded String MUST NOT include an encoding of the null character U+0000</mark>»\[MQTT‑SN‑1.7.4‑2].
 If a receiver (Server or Client) receives an Control Packet containing U+0000 in a UTF-8 Encoded String it is a Malformed Packet.